| Florida Vacation | |||

 are comparatively mild and represent a good time for active, non-water

-climates find vacations on our Florida beaches just fine in the winter!).
+climates find our beaches just fine in the winter!).
 Winter

 also represents the peak tourism season for most areas bringing larger

-crowds and longer lines at popular vacation destinations and theme
+crowds and longer lines at popular destinations and theme

 parks.

-Regardless, pick your favorite vacation season and enjoy the best
+Regardless, pick your favorite season and enjoy the best

 Florida has to offer.
 See our Florida